CGCookie/blender-addon-updater/README.md

 - **json:** Contains important state information about the updater
   - Type: Dictionary with string keys
   - Default: {}
   - Notes: This is used by both the module and the operator file to store saved state information, such as when the last update is and caching update links / versions to prevent the need to check the internet more than necessary.
-The contents of this dictionary object are directly saved to a json file in the addon updater folder.
+The contents of this dictionary object are directly saved to a JSON file in the addon updater folder.
 The contents are periodically updated, such as to save timestamps after checking for update, or saving locally the update link of not updated immediately, or storing the "ignore update" decision by user.
 - **source_zip:** Once a version of the addon is downloaded directly from the server, this variable is set to the absolute path to the zip file created.
   - Type: String, OS path
   - Default: None